gtpWebDev/skeleton-jwt-auth-postgres/README.md

 ## Setting up the postgres database

-Add the Prima CLI as a development dependency
+Add the Prisma CLI as a development dependency

 ```bash
 npm install prisma --save-dev